The Future Begins Now

 NeuroFlow utilizes existing wearables to collect both EEG and HRV data for analysis.
 Not all devices are created equal, however; there are several things that we take into consideration:

-- Data quality – NeuroFlow careful tests devices to ensure that the data received is sensitive and accurate enough to utilize for analysis
+- Data quality – NeuroFlow carefully tests devices to ensure that the data received is sensitive and accurate enough to utilize for analysis

 - Artifacts – NeuroFlow utilizes various methodologies for detecting and resolving artifacts, as well as indicating a strong wireless connection to the wearables used